Fox goes diving with the stars in new reality TV show

 The U.S. broadcaster on Thursday announced a one-off special "Stars in Danger: The High Dive" that pits models, actors and athletes against each other in an Olympic-style diving contest.

-"Jersey Shore" star Jennifer "JWOWW" Farley headlines the contestants, who will take the plunge following a coaching session from U.S. Olympic diving medallist Troy Dumais.
+"Jersey Shore" star Jennifer "JWOWW" Farley headlines the contestants, who will take the plunge following a coaching session from U.S. Olympic diving medalist Troy Dumais.

 Other contestants include football star Terrell Owens, former stars of TV show "Baywatch" David Chokachi and Alexandra Paul, surfer Bethany Hamilton, who lost an arm in a 2003 shark attack, "Real Housewives of Beverly Hills" cast members Kim and Kyle Richards, and daytime soap opera actor Antonio Sabato Jr.